linsnotes/linsnotes.github.io/_posts/2025/2025-05-17-what-is-programming-compiled-vs-interpreted-languages–a-beginners-guide.md

 	•	Want a real .exe app with buttons?
 You can do it in both — just pick your tool.

 Programming is like cooking — it’s not about having the fanciest kitchen.
 It’s about learning the basics, experimenting, and making things that work.

-Let me know if you'd like this exported as a `.md` file or converted to PDF.